-In 2017, 10.0 million people fell ill and 1.6 million died from tuberculosis.
-Despite these numbers, tuberculosis is curable.
-Greater than one-third of new people affected by TB are undiagnosed or detected but not reported and drug resistance is on the rise.
+In 2018, it is estimated that 10.0 million people had tuberculosis and 1.5 million died.
+Approximately 30% of new infections were undiagnosed or detected but not reported and drug resistance is on the rise.
 Co-infection with HIV and other pathogens further complicate the patients diagnostic and care cascades.
 Despite these numbers, tuberculosis is curable.

 Globally, one-third of HIV deaths were co-infected with tuberculosis, complicating both the diagnosis and treatment.
 In some geographies, the co-infection rate nears 70%.
 Multi-disease testing systems are poised to streamline the way diseases are diagnosed, providing a more complete picture for the physician to initiate proper treatment.

 A major challenge to the eradication of tuberculosis is locating and providing quality diagnostics to patients with suspected tuberculosis.
-In 2017, 36% of tuberculosis cases went undiagnosed or diagnosed but not reported according to the World Health Organization (WHO).
-This represented 3.6 million instances of tuberculosis that went undiagnosed and untreated.
+In 2018, 30% of tuberculosis cases went undiagnosed or diagnosed but not reported according to the World Health Organization (WHO).
+This represented 3.0 million instances that went undiagnosed and untreated, potentially allowing further transmission.
 To meet the End TB Strategy targets, the efficient scaling of diagnostic capacity is required.